1. IEEE Signal Processing Magazine

-In addition to written abstracts, papers may include a graphical abstract; see IEEE Author Tools for options and format requirements.
+In addition to written abstracts, papers may include a graphical abstract; see IEEE Author Center for options and format requirements.

 IEEE supports the publication of author names in the native language alongside the English versions of the names in the author list of an article.
 For more information, see "Publishing Author Names in Native Languages" on the IEEE Author Tools page.

 Refining the Use of English Language in Your Manuscript:

 English language editing services can help refine the language of your article and reduce the risk of rejection without review.
 IEEE authors are eligible for discounts at several language editing services; visit the "Structure Your Article" webpage, section titles "Refining the Use of English in Your Article" to learn more.
 Please note these services are fee-based and do not guarantee acceptance.
 You are also free to select another professional editing service, or to ask a colleague who is fluent in English to assist with editing.
 However, if the revised manuscript does not meet the English usage criteria, then you are required to use a language editing service for a fee, or you must withdraw the manuscript.